OAI/learn.openapis.org/specification/docs.md

 # Providing Documentation and Examples

-Besides machine-readable descriptions, an OpenAPI document can also include traditional documentation meant to be read by developers.
+Besides machine-readable descriptions, an OpenAPI Description (OAD) can also include traditional documentation meant to be read by developers.
 Automatic documentation generators can then merge both and produce comprehensive, nicely-structured reference guides, for example.

 This page shows how to take full advantage of special documentation capabilities in OpenAPI like markdown syntax or example objects.